 Notes: This is a basic recipe.
 Once you try this one, you can experiment with other herbs and seasonings.
 People often add cherry or horseradish leaves, mustard seeds, bay leaves.

-You can also use the same solution to ferment radish, cauliflowers or even fruits.
+You can also use the same solution to ferment radishes, cauliflowers or even fruits.

 Comment on the post if you have questions, other ideas on the recipe or just enjoyed reading.
 I would be happy to see your thoughts on my posts!